GRAPHISOFT/archicad-api-devkit/README.md

 # Archicad API Development Kit

-This repository contains the documentation of the [Archicad API](https://graphisoft.github.io/archicad-api-devkit/).
+This repository contains the [Development Kit](https://archicadapi.graphisoft.com/downloads), and the documentation of the [Archicad API](https://graphisoft.github.io/archicad-api-devkit/).

 ## License